 Since moving to the United States to teach Japanese in both Elkhart and Mishawaka, she has continued to teach private lessons.

-Franca Peluso '11 starts her second season as a volunteer assistant coach with the Saint Mary’s College tennis program in the 2016-17 academic year.
+Franca Peluso '11 starts her fifth season as a volunteer assistant coach with the Saint Mary’s College tennis program in the 2017-18 academic year.
 A native of Pittsburgh, Pennsylvania, she recorded more than 60 combined wins at doubles and singles during her four-year career with the Belles.
 She currently teaches in South Bend.